 (1) Supreme Court on wearing of Hijab on exam day

-In the year 2015, the Supreme Court, while hearing a Muslim organization’s petition challenging the CBSE's circular on dress code for students appearing for the AIPMT (All India Pre-Medial Test) re-test on July 25, on Friday, had refused to allow the wearing of Hijab during the pre-medical test.
+In the year 2015, the Supreme Court, while hearing a Muslim organization’s petition challenging the CBSE's circular on dress code for students appearing for the AIPMT (All India Pre-Medial Test) re-test on July 25, on Friday, had refused to allow the wearing of a Hijab during the pre-medical test.
 The SC had said that it's a small issue & faith won't disappear by not wearing it on a day.
 In its ruling, the SC bench headed by Chief Justice HL Dattu had said that the instructions on dress code issued by the Central Board of Secondary Education (CBSE) are a "small issue" as the faith of Muslims will not "disappear" if they do not wear Hijab for a day.

 The Students Islamic Organization of India (SIOI) had moved the SC seeking a ban on CBSE's instructions that bar students appearing for AIPMT re-test from wearing "scarf, full-sleeved shirts and shoes".
 The CBSE had issued a circular on the dress code after the apex court instructed it to re-conduct the medical entrance test after the alleged question paper leak and cheating in the test originally conducted on May 3 2015.
 Students were allegedly caught using devices hidden in their clothes for cheating.